-- brain breaks e.g. the opportunity to move between tasks and to refresh. - visual timetables - personalised timetables - groupings e.g. supportive groups/paired work - seating arrangements e.g. sit nearer the front or away from distractions - recording aids, visual aids, concrete resources, use of digital technology
+- Brain breaks e.g. the opportunity to move between tasks before refocusing - Visual timetables - Individual timetables - Groupings e.g. supportive group work/paired work - Seating arrangements e.g. sitting nearer the front or away from distractions - Recording aids, visual aids, concrete resources, use of digital technology

 Where this kind of support does not result in adequate progress, or where the nature or severity of need means that it will not be sufficient, additional provision may also be provided.
-This may involve significant in-class support and/or groups or individual support outside of the classroom.
+This may involve increased in-class support and/or groups or individual support outside of the classroom.
 Finally, if this additional support does not result in progress, the school may seek the advice of a specialist from an external agency, like the Educational Psychology Service or the Speech and Language Team.